KuldeepSJadon/intro-to-R/README.md

 intro-to-R
 ==========

-Script for introduction to R
+A simple script for used for workshops as an introduction to R.